 However!
 As you might expect, a few older recordings of previous messages remain scattered across the internet.
 They’re few and far between, as well as mostly dated from a specific period — early 2011 through the very beginning of 2016 — but it’s better than nothing.
 Content-wise, they’re all garbled monologues paired with surreal music and soundscapes.
 They frequently reference the Zioptis Foundation in a way that kind of make it sound like a cross between Boothworld Industries and Zombo.com.

-Warning/disclaimer: They’re all pretty difficult to understand — and to be honest, they’re so nonsensical that I don’t really know that there’s much value in completely transcribing them, so I’m just going to present them to you here in their raw form.
+Warning/disclaimer: They’re all pretty difficult to understand — and to be honest, they’re so nonsensical that I don’t really know that there’s much value in completely transcribing them, so I’m just going to give you the links to their YouTube videos so you can here them in their raw form.
 Personally, I think it’s more valuable to just kind of listen to them while letting your mind wander, anyway — it’s about the feelings they evoke, not the exact words they communicate or sounds they make.

 According to other reports, the message has, at various other points, been “a completely bizarre survey,” a “Zioptis fashion show broadcast,” and a sort of… threat of a verbal virus.
 The exact quote is, “ONCE YOU’VE HEARD THE WORD ZIOPTIS, IT’S TOO LATE.
 THE ONLY WAY YOU COULD HAVE PREVENTED IT IS IF SOMEONE HAD NOT SPOKEN IT TO YOU.
 THEREFORE, ONCE ZIOPTIS, ALWAYS ZIOPTIS!”